 To Start, You Need

-- A degree from an accredited undergraduate institution.
-The most competitive candidates will have an overall GPA of at least 3.0.
+- A BSN degree from a nationally accredited (NLN or CCNE) institution; the most competitive candidates will have at least a 3.0 cumulative GPA in undergraduate coursework

 Finishing Will Take

 - 12 semesters over four years

 - 84 credit hours

 - 780 hours of direct patient care clinical hours